 As far as we know high levels of CO2 are unlikely to lead to death but too high of CO2 levels do impact both mental and physical performance as well as sleep.
 CO2 levels above 550ppm begin to reduce cognitive performance and over 700 begins to lessen strategic thinking.
 At 1500 ppm strategic thinking ability has decreased to 50%.
 The higher the CO2 the greater the negative impact.
 CO2 is likely the most prevalent VOC in most homes.

-CO2 is also an indicator gas.
+CO2 is also an excellent indicator gas.
 It is constantly produced by our breathing and is easily measured.
 If CO2 levels are high then we know that we do not have sufficient ventilation and that other VOC’s, Carcinogens, Pathogens and PM may be high as well.
 Likewise, low CO2 levels (with humans present) are an indicator that we likely have sufficient ventilation and are likely removing other harmful stuff.
-However, CO2 is not an absolute indicator so it is possible that even with low CO2 levels that other elements may still be too high if they exist or are produced in sufficient quantities but maintaining proper CO2 levels is still a good and likely the best indicator of likely ventilation effectiveness.

 – Joe Lstirbuck